History Course Offerings

 HIST 326 / CLAS 326 The History of Ancient Greece

 This course explores ancient Greek civilization from its dawn in the second millennium B.C. to its absorption by the Roman Empire in the third century B.C.
 Key themes will include tyranny and democracy; innovations in philosophy and science; competition through warfare and athletics; mythology, poetry and history; and new standards in art and architecture.
-This course seeks to illustrate how different our world would be without the vibrant and creative culture of ancient Greece.
+This course seeks to illustrate how different the world would be without the vibrant and creative culture of ancient Greece.
 Fall semester, alternate years.

 HIST 328 / CLAS 328 The History of Ancient Rome

-This course is an exploration of Roman civilization from its origin in a tiny Italian village of the eighth-century B.C. to the decline of its vast empire in the fifth century A.D.
+This course is an exploration of Roman civilization from its origin in a tiny Italian village in the eighth-century B.C. to the decline of its vast empire in the fifth century A.D.
 Key themes include political, administrative and legal achievements; conquest, imperialism and multi-culturalism; the shift from republic to empire; daily life in town and country; the impact of Christianity; and architecture and urbanism.
 This course is designed to provide the student with a firm grounding in the Roman experience and a keen awareness of what we today owe the Romans of the distant past.
 Spring semester, alternate years.

 HIST 329 The History of Medieval Europe